 Lee’s first solo CD, “Adrift in Time,” is comprised of 15 original compositions performed by him.
 This solo CD is a diverse collection of songs rich in harmony and technique with a refreshing emphasis on melody.

-Prior to Lee’s second CD release, he joined the Whisperings Solo Piano network, and in 2010 made “CD of the Year” with “A View From Above.”
+Prior to Lee’s second CD release, he joined the Whisperings Solo Piano network, and was awarded, “CD of the Year” with “A View from Above.”
 It was also at this time that he began performing solo piano concerts with other artists.
 He has toured and performed with Liz Story, Lisa Downing, Joseph Akins, David Nevue, Kathleen Ryan, and Julio Mazziotti, to name a few.
-He will be continuing this trend of expanding his reach with solo piano concerts, while continuing to perform locally and engaging in the ongoing endeavor of creating new musical compositions.

 The summer of 2014 saw the release of Lee’s third solo CD, “Carried Away.”
 This CD embodies a new concept for Lee in that four of the compositions were written with lyrics.
 Even though not sung by a vocalist on this recording, the lyrics are printed in the CD case allowing listeners to follow along as the melodies are played, giving the audience a refreshing way to envision a song.